-"I thought our

-defense was the best

-it was all year."

-Mike Brey

-Irish coach

-ior guard Kyle McAlarney.

-Against Louisville, McAlarney

-scored 21, while Ayers had 19,

-and the two combined to shoot

-10-for-16 from 3-point range.

-McAlarney and Ayers lit up the

-Cardinals during a 15-4 second-half run where Notre

-Dame's lead ballooned to 30

-Ayers hit a three to start the

-run, followed by a Harangody

-fadeaway.
-McAlarney then

-came down on a fast break

-and had the option to give it to

-Harangody, who was open

-with his arms flailing, calling

-for the ball underneath, but

-passed it up in favor of a three.

-Ayers canned

-Notre

-e n

-got

-another three

-Dame's next

-possession.

-Then, euphoria

-set in at the

-Joyce Center

-McAlarney hit a

-three from the

-fouled, and was

-almost tackled

-by an overly

-exuberant

-h

-corner,

-Jackson.
-"A lot of emotions, a lot of

-emotions," Jackson said of the

-near-takedown.
-"For him to

-get in a rhythm like that, he

-hasn't been going like that in a

-few games, for him to feel it and to get that 4-point play, I

-forgot he was my teammate

-for a second.
-It was like were

-playing football, it was amaz-

-Notre Dame took a few minshooting

-even "To say we needed when Notre that I think would be Dame was in losing the understatement streak, of the year."
+was missing was the sharpeven But "To say we needed Notre when that I think would be Dame was in losing the understatement streak, of the year."
 Harangody was the one constant.
-What

-Mike Brey Irish coach

-utes to find its offensive rhythm in the first half, and led 8-4 before a head up play by Jackson sparked the Irish.
-After Louisville forward Terrence William's grabbed a rebound off a McAlarney miss, Jackson came from behind to steal it.
+What Mike Brey Irish coach shooting Ayers and senior guard Kyle McAlarney.
+Against Louisville, McAlarney scored 21, while Ayers had 19, and the two combined to shoot 10-for-16 from 3-point range.
+McAlarney and Ayers lit up the Cardinals during a 15-4 second-half run where Notre Dame's lead ballooned to 30 for the first time.
+Ayers hit a three to start the run, followed by a Harangody fadeaway.
+McAlarney then came down on a fast break and had the option to give it to Harangody, who was open with his arms flailing, calling for the ball underneath, but passed it up in favor of a three.
+The three swished.
+Ayers canned another three Notre Dame's next possession.
+Then, euphoria set in at the Joyce Center h McAlarney hit a three from the corner, fouled, and was almost tackled by an overly exuberant Jackson.
+"A lot of emotions, a lot of emotions," Jackson said of the near-takedown.
+"For him to get in a rhythm like that, he hasn't been going like that in a few games, for him to feel it and to get that 4-point play, I forgot he was my teammate for a second.
+It was like were playing football, it was amaz- Notre Dame took a few minutes to find its offensive rhythm in the first half, and led 8-4 before a head up play by Jackson sparked the Irish.
+After Louisville forward Terrence Williams grabbed a rebound off a McAlarney miss, Jackson came from behind to steal it.
 He waited as McAlarney made his way back down the floor before dishing it to him for McAlarney's first three.
-The score was 11-4 with 15:04 to play in the first half and the rout
+The score was 11-4 with 15:04 to play in the first half and the rout was on.

-was on.